|University Location||Sydney, New South Wales|

 a bachelor’s degree in an unrelated field and two years’ professional work experience in health or international development.

-*The University of Sydney has a general application deadline January 30 for the February/March intake; June 29 for the July intake; however, you are encouraged to apply as early as possible.
+*The University of Sydney has a general application deadline of mid-January for the February/March intake; and mid-June for the July intake; however, you are encouraged to apply as early as possible.